Sonnet 389

 Seems but a gift that is pure heaven sent,

-No slight of day will yet this image mar
+No glare of day could ere this image mar

-Though memory such may seem but yearnings dreamt.
+Though memory such may seem as yearnings dreamt.

-Daylong I tread as though upon the air,
+Daylong I’ll tread as though upon the air,

 For fain at dusk, I’ll hold sweet Sylvia fair.